google/WebFundamentals/src/content/en/fundamentals/accessibility/03-semantics-navigation/semnav-three.md

     - "Catching, identifying, and removing potential accessibility roadblocks before they happen can improve your development process and reduce maintenance requirements."
 ---

-Although pages with good headings help screen reader users navigate, there are other elements they can use to get around a page, including *links*, *form controls*, and *landmarks*.
+Although pages with good headings help screen reader users navigate, there are other elements they can use to move around a page, including *links*, *form controls*, and *landmarks*.

 Readers can use the rotor to access a *list of links* on the page.
 Sometimes, as on a wiki, there are many links, so the reader might search for a term within the links.
 This limits the hits to links that actually contain the term, rather than every occurrence of the term on the page.

 This feature is useful only if the screen reader can find the links and the link text is meaningful.
 For example, here are some common patterns that make links hard to find.

  - Anchor tags without `href` attributes.
 Often used in single-page applications, these link targets cause problems for screen readers.
-You can read more in [this article on single-page apps](http://neugierig.org/software/blog/2014/02/single-page-app-links.html).
+You can read more in <a href="http://neugierig.org/software/blog/2014/02/single-page-app-links.html" target="_blank">this article on single-page apps</a>.
  - Buttons that are implemented with links.
 These cause the screen reader to interpret the content as a link, and the button functionality is lost.
 For these cases, replace the anchor tag with a real button and style it appropriately.
  - Images used as link content.
 Sometimes necessary, linked images can be unusable to screen readers.
 To guarantee that the link is properly exposed to assistive technology, make sure the image has `alt` attribute text.